FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio test [OPTIONS] [TESTBENCH_FILE]

-  The sim command simulates one or all the testbenches in the project and is
+  The command ‘apio test’ simulates one or all the testbenches in the project
-  useful for automatic unit testing of the code.
-Testbenches are expected have
+  and is useful for automated testing of your design.
+Testbenches are expected
-  a name ending with _tb (e.g my_module_tb.v) and to exit with the $fatal
+  to have names ending with _tb (e.g., my_module_tb.v) and should exit with
-  directive if any error is detected.
-The commands is typically used in the
+  the $fatal directive if an error is detected.
-  root directory of the project that contains the apio.ini.

   Examples
     apio test                 # Run all *_tb.v testbenches.
     apio test my_module_tb.v  # Run a single testbench

-  It is recommanded NOT to use the `$dumpfile()` function in your testbenchs
+  [Important] Avoid using the Verilog $dumpfile() function in your
-  as this may override the default name and location of the generated .vcd
+  testbenches, as this may override the default name and location Apio sets
-  file.
+  for the generated .vcd file.

-  For a sample testbench that is compatible with apio see the example at
+  For a sample testbench compatible with Apio features, see:
   https://github.com/FPGAwars/apio-examples/tree/master/upduino31/testbench

-  [Hint] To simulate the testbench with a graphical visualizaiton of the
+  [Hint] To simulate a testbench with a graphical visualization of the
-  signals see the 'apio sim' command.
+  signals, refer to the ‘apio sim’ command.

 Options:
   -p, --project-dir path  Set the root directory for the project.